 How to find the Garden

-The Northwoods Garden is located behind the school, next to Trailer _ .
+The Northwoods Garden is located behind the school, next to the new modular building.

 If you are coming to the garden to volunteer for the Garden Recess program, make sure to sign in at the front office before heading to the garden.
-If parking in the visitor lot, follow the dirt path near the dumpster to reach the garden.
+If parking in the visitor lot, follow the new driveway behind the dumpsters, and come around to the back of the new modular to reach the garden.

 Be sure to also check out the garden info sign, located near the carpool pickup.
 The sign is updated with information on upcoming garden workdays, meetings and programs!